-We filter tonight’s board using three signals: L5/L10 hit rate (how consistently a player has hit this line recently), DVP (how the opposing defense ranks against this position and prop type), and implied probability vs. line price (where the books are shading and whether it’s justified).
+We filter tonight’s NBA playoffs board using three signals: L5/L10 hit rate (how consistently a player has hit this line recently), DVP (how the opposing defense ranks against this position and prop type), and implied probability vs. line price (where the books are shading and whether it’s justified).

 The picks below are the spots where all three align.